-Series C Convertible Preferred Stock did not contain any mandatory redemption features.
-The Company's convertible preferred stock had been classified as temporary equity in the accompanying condensed consolidated balance sheets in accordance with authoritative guidance for the classification and measurement of potentially redeemable securities whose redemption is based upon certain change in control events outside of the Company's control, including liquidation, sale or transfer of control of the Company.
-The Company had determined not to adjust the carrying values of the convertible preferred stock to the liquidation preferences of such shares because of the uncertainty, at the time such convertible preferred stock was outstanding, as to whether or when such events would occur.
+The Series A Convertible Preferred Stock does not contain any mandatory redemption features.
+The Series A Convertible Preferred Stock has been classified as temporary equity in the accompanying condensed consolidated balance sheets in accordance with authoritative guidance for the classification and measurement of potentially redeemable securities whose redemption is based upon certain change in beneficial ownership events outside of the Company's control.
+The Company has determined not to adjust the carrying values of the convertible preferred stock to the liquidation preferences of such shares because of the uncertainty of whether or when such events would occur.